Boa Vista, Cape Verde: Transport

 The airport of Boa Vista is Aristides Pereira International Airport, about 5 km southeast of Sal Rei.
 There are ferry services from the port of Sal Rei.

 The island has 64 km of national roads, the single first class national road connects Sal Rei and Rabil.

 Nature

 Boa Vista is not as abundant in flora and fauna as the other larger or more humid islands such as Santiago and Santo Antão; only 3% of its area is forested.
 However, 37% of its area is a protected area, which is the highest proportion of all inhabited Cape Verde islands.
 There are 14 protected areas on Boa Vista, including beaches that are important nesting areas for loggerhead sea turtles and birds.
-There are several endemic species, e.g. Boa Vista wall gecko (Tarentola boavistensis), Conus boavistensis, Conus salreiensis, and Plesiocystiscus bubistae.
+There are several endemic species, such as Boa Vista wall gecko (Tarentola boavistensis), Conus boavistensis, Conus salreiensis, and Plesiocystiscus bubistae.